xmos/xmath_walkthrough/doc/stage1.md

 ## Code Changes

-Comparing the code in `stage1.c` to the code from `stage0.c`, we see that the only difference is that all `double` values have been replaced with `float` values.
+Comparing the code in `stage1.c` to the code from `stage0.c`, we see that the only real difference is that all `double` values have been replaced with `float` values.

 Similarly, the **Stage 1** application includes `filter_coef_float.c` (rather